TharunBalaji2004/android-ci-cd/README.md

 **Step 3:** Once we have the codebase on the machine, run `./gradlew assembleRelease`
 **Step 4:** Using `r0adkll/sign-android-release@v1` sign the app from secret variables

+Add GitHub Actions CD workflow file to your repository you need to create a yaml file `.github/workflows/cd.yaml`

 ```yaml
 apk:
   name: Build Release signed APK